 Uniform expectations include:

-Shoulder length hair to be tied back with a white, navy or black hair tie.
+Shoulder length hair to be tied back.

 Nail polish is not part of our school uniform.